-Your city is advised to work towards appointing data coordinators in all other departments for smooth operations and implementation of the DataSmart Cities Strategy and City Data Policy.
+Your city has already appointed data coordinators in all departments.
+The city is now recommended to ensure they are effectively leveraged for smooth operations and implementation of the DataSmart Cities Strategy and City Data Policy.

 Indicator 2.c: Data Team